BlockchainCommons/GordianSeedTool-iOS/Docs/Q-and-A.md

 <img src="../images//gg-list.jpg" alt="Gordian Seed Tool Seed manager" border="0" width="300">

-This document depends on a common [Glossary](./Definitions.md)
+This document depends on a common list of [Definitions](./Definitions.md).

 Why should you read or step through the Q&A?
 To get a different angle to the same topic: Gordian Seed Tool.

 **The questions are of a varied level: basic and detailed.
 The answers are mostly directed towards generally interested people and newbies.**\
 *Q = one star question.
-Novice to Gordian Seed Tool, advanced in DIDs\
+Novice to Gordian Seed Tool, advanced in public private key (PKI)\
 **Q = two star question.
-Proficient in DIDs and advanced in Gordian Seed Tool\
+Proficient in PKI and advanced in Gordian Seed Tool\
 ***Q = three star question.
-Expert in DIDs and proficient in Gordian Seed Tool
+Expert in PKI and proficient in Gordian Seed Tool

 ```
 {TBW} means: to be written